 Egrets are another species of birds you will likely see in Babcock Ranch shallow waters.
 The Great Egret is one of our favorites.
-It is a long-legged bird, with a long neck that curves into an S. The bright contrast between its white body and yellow bill make it hard to miss.
+It is a long-legged bird, with a long neck that curves into an S. The bright contrast between its white body and the yellow bill makes it hard to miss.

 Along with shallow water birds, you will come across flocks of wading wild turkeys.
-These land baring birds provide kids with the opportunity to get up close with wild native bird species.
+These land-baring birds provide kids with the opportunity to get up close with wild native bird species.
 These birds are often docile when exposed to civilization, but it is important to always stay alert as these are still wild animals.

 Explore More Bird Species at Babcock Ranch

-Come visit Babcock Ranch Preserve and hop on our swamp buggy eco tour to experience Florida wildlife firsthand.
+Come visit Babcock Ranch Preserve and hop on our swamp buggy eco-tour to experience Florida wildlife firsthand.
 You will see a wide variety of bird species including the ones mentioned here!

 Our buggy tour follows COVID-19 protocols as we make an effort to keep all our visitors safe.
 Book your tour today and see how many birds you can spot!